 The development would have an impact on NPAES Focus areas within the development footprint.
-The estimated footprint within these areas is estimated at 65 ha and while the direct footprint of the development is unlikely to have a significant impact on the affected NPAES, this impact should be considered at a broader scale and consider noise and other edge affects associated with the development as well as the possible impacts on future configuration options for protected area expansion in the area.
+The estimated footprint within these areas is estimated at less than 5 ha and the direct footprint of the development is unlikely to have a significant impact on the affected NPAES areas.
+However, this impact should be considered at a broader scale and consider noise and other edge affects associated with the development as well as the possible impacts on the future configuration options for protected area expansion in the area.